 I loved it and I was hooked.
 I took yoga classes every remaining semester in school then found public classes when I graduated.
 I was still working as an electrical engineer but took 2 or 3 classes each week and used literally all of my vacation days to travel and study yoga.
 I became a teacher then met my wife who also taught yoga.

 We bounced the dream around for a while about making yoga the family business, then finally decided to go for it.
 Literally one week after I turned in my notice for my corporate engineering job, we were offered the position of teacher training directors of the largest yoga studios in the southwest US.
 That first year set us on a very solid foundation and allowed me to continue on my yoga career.

 Asana: What drove you to specialise in anatomy and therapeutics?

 Martin: I’ve always had an interest in the body.
 That was part of what led me to get my master’s degree in biomedical engineering after many years as an electrical engineer.
 When my wife and I were offering teacher trainings, she commented that we needed someone to teach anatomy.
-I immediately volunteered and was very excited to teach anatomy for yoga.
+I immediately jumpers for sale volunteered and was very excited to teach anatomy for yoga.

 However, my first classes I taught were not very effective.
 They were actually pretty boring.
 After teaching anatomy a few times and some brutally honest feedback from my wife, I started getting much better at making anatomy engaging and fun.
 Today I have a blast teaching it.